Xenonesis/DocMagic/Code_of_Conduct.md

 🌟 Our Vision:

-DocMagic is more than an AI document tool—it's a community of creators, learners, and innovators.
+docverse is more than an AI document tool—it's a community of creators, learners, and innovators.
 Let’s work together to build a platform where everyone feels safe, respected, and inspired to turn ideas into impactful documents. 🪄📄

 ---

 📄 Attribution:

-This Code of Conduct is crafted for DocMagic in alignment with principles from the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) and adapted for our AI-powered documentation ecosystem.
+This Code of Conduct is crafted for docverse in alignment with principles from the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) and adapted for our AI-powered documentation ecosystem.

 Let’s empower creation with responsibility and respect! 💼✨